-Our planet consists of several earth’s layers, each playing a vital role in Earth’s overall structure and function.
+Our planet consists of several layers, each playing a vital role in Earth’s overall structure and function.
 From the core, nestled deep within Earth’s center, to the mantle and the crust that forms the surface we live on, understanding these layers provides valuable information about the geological processes that have shaped our planet.
-As research into earth’s layers reveals more about their composition and behavior, our knowledge of Earth’s history and future continues to grow.
+As research into Earth’s layers reveals more about their composition and behavior, our knowledge of Earth’s history and future continues to grow.

 The core of the Earth has the following characteristics:

 - The inner core has a radius of 1,220 km.

 - The outer core extends to a radius of 3,400 km.

 - The density of the outer core is much greater than that of the mantle or crust, ranging between 9,900 and 12,200 kg/m3.

 - The pressure in the inner core is over 3 million times greater than on Earth’s surface, making it an incredibly extreme environment.